 - Install Proxmox VE

-Start normal installation.
+Starts the normal installation.

-- Install Proxmox VE (Debug mode)
+- Advanced Options: Install Proxmox VE (Debug mode)

-- Rescue Boot
+- Advanced Options: Rescue Boot

-- Test Memory
+- Advanced Options: Test Memory

 Use a minimum password length of 12 to 14 characters.

-Include lowercase and uppercase alphabetic characters, numbers and symbols.
+Include lowercase and uppercase alphabetic characters, numbers, and symbols.

 Information about available package updates.